 In 1994 the Texas Supreme Court unanimously upheld lower court decisions that home schools, by law, are considered private schools.
 Private schools are exempt from the compulsory attendance requirements placed upon public school attendees.
-Private schools in Texas are not regulated by the state.
+Private schools in Texas are not regulated or accredited by the state.

 - Section 25.086(a)(1) of the Texas Education Code (Texas Statutes)